crsici/NewJsWorld/README.txt

 13. Remember deps order  : ['main','rsvp','router']
 14. Add routeHandler and create to spec for it routerHandlers/routerHandler1-spec.js , routerHandlers/routerHandler2-spec.js
 15. Add routeHandlerProxy and reate 2 instance of it in spec.js to load correspondence routerHandler1-spec/routerHandler2-spec
+16. If ERR_FILE_NOT_FOUND move out of base url then go through specific path